-Not only has Roman Catholicism a part of New Orleans since the 1700's, but so has voodoo.
+Not only has Roman Catholicism been a part of New Orleans since the 1700s, but so has voodoo.
 According to early census reports, there were nearly 2 enslaved Africans to each European settler.
 Many of the slaves preserved their West African culture, including their religious beliefs rooted in spirit and ancestor worship.

 There are several voodoo shops in the city.
 I went into Marie Laveau's House of Voodoo on Bourbon Street.
 The shop contains religious artifacts and souvenirs from around the world.
-I would have loved to have taken some photos and share them with you, but out of respect, I put my camera down while in the store.
+I would have loved to have taken some photos and shared them with you, but out of respect, I put my camera down while in the store.

 Speaking of cameras – did you know that over 200 films have been shot in New Orleans?
 In 2013, more films were produced in Louisiana than in California.
 The street scene below reminds me of old New York.